-Coaching an Abrasive Female Leader
+Coaching an Abrasive Female Leading the Insurance Adjusters

 Mercedes works at an insurance agency.
 She is widely respected for her knowledge of insurance, the company’s processes and procedures, and her hard work.
 She is also extremely loyal to her team, well spoken, and full of ideas.

 However, given Mercedes’ knowledge-base and skill level, she could get easily frustrated when others didn’t see her point of view.
 Given her loyalty to her team, she could have strong reactions when the higher-up’s made decisions she didn’t agree with.

 After several unsuccessful attempts from HR and her manager to help Mercedes make positive change, they sought out a coach.

 After my first round of interviews, Mercedes and I reviewed her 10 pages of feedback together.
 Interview notes are moved into themes in order to protect confidentiality and to make the information more digestible.

 The themes and developing strategies to change them are the crux of coaching conversations.

 HARSH/CONDESCENDING TONE: “She will be insulting you and screaming at you and then at the end of it she will say that she was coaching you,” “Feedback is condescending like, ‘how could you do this’ instead of here’s some feedback for improving,” and, “Her communication can be condescending, insulting and intimidating.”